alyxshang/coutils/README.markdown

 coutils = { git = "https://github.com/alyxshang/coutils", tag = "v.0.2.0", features = ["feature_name"] }
 ```

 The placeholder `feature_name` represents any of the features this crate contains.
-The feature(s) you enable depend on the requirements of your project.
+The feature(s) enabled depend on the requirements of your project.

 ## USAGE :hammer: